 You might also consider using electrolyte supplements if your trip is going to be especially tiring for extra hydration.

 You should also carry some food for fuel, especially for longer rides.
-Some lightweight but nutritious options including jerky, nuts, trail mixes, and bars like Tahoe Trail Bars.
+Some lightweight but nutritious options including jerky, nuts, trail mixes, plant-based supplements, and bars like Tahoe Trail Bars.

 Sunscreen and lip balm